 3. Evaluate Your Available Time

 We are all limited to 1440 minutes each day and need to spend some of them sleeping.
 You also need time to do enjoyable things, which means you shouldn’t plan to spend all of your non-working hours cleaning house.

 Do you only have a half-hour each weekday but plenty of time on the weekends?
-You’ll want to create a cleaning schedule that allows you to deal with your two most important rooms in your available time while scheduling the rest at the end of the week.
+You’ll want to create a cleaning schedule that allows you to keep your two most important rooms up to your standards all week then fit cleaning the rest around that.

-Do you have more time during the week than weekends?
-Give your two essential rooms attention, then work on the rest of your home from the next most important places to the least.
+Give your two essential rooms daily attention, then work on the rest of your home from the next most important places to the least.

 4. Pick Your Cleaning Approach